Top 11 Ecommerce Trends For 2022-2025

 One that also includes not only Facebook and Instagram, but also Messenger and WhatsApp.

-Beyond Facebook, TikTok is partnering with Teespring to allow creators to sell merchandise directly to their followers.
+Beyond Facebook, TikTok partnered with Teespring to allow creators to sell merchandise directly to their followers.

 Pinterest has had its eye on commerce since the early days of the platform’s launch.